 Game Ranger course in South Africa

-Take your first steps on the path to working with wildlife in Africa with this well-regarded game ranger course.
+Take your first steps on the path to working with wildlife in Africa on this well-regarded game ranger course.
 Live the life of a trainee game ranger on a lush reserve, home to Africa’s Big 5.
 Your course will combine both practical work out on the reserve, as well as the fascinating theory behind it.

 Step off the beaten track and into the heart of an African wilderness, where you will train up to be a field guide on this purpose-built course.
 Get to know the animals, how to track and monitor them, and even how to predict where they might be located depending on the weather and seasons.